 Now I was able to find these 5 alternatives thanks to a lot of research, mostly done on YouTube and thanks to it’s related search suggestions, and while none of these hikes are not as popular as the Narrows (this is good since it’ll me an less people visit them), I will share the same videos that I discovered these places from and let you decide if they are worth hiking.

 It’s hard to compare any hike in this world to the Narrows, because this place is itself unique, and the park (Zion National Park) is truly amazing too.
 I mean look:

 But I’m certain that you’ll probably see some of these options to be even more beautiful and worth visiting (let me know!).

 Also, as of right now, I have only visited 1 of these alternative places, and sadly, it was closed due to a fire and the trail is being repaired, and while this current article will show and describe how to find these places, once I visit them, I will update and share my own images, videos and experiences too.

-Here’s what makes these 5 places worth visiting:
+Here’s 5 reasons these 5 places are well worth visiting:

 There’s more than 5 places like The Narrows, but here’s why I chose them:

 The Narrows hike can be classified as a gorge, a slot canyon or even both, and Utah for example is a state which has MANY slot canyons, but most of them do NOT look like the Narrows, which is why I selected these choices:

 All of them are trails that take you into the water and into a gorge/slot canyon, like you would experience with the Narrows.

 Here are the 5 alternatives hikes and places that look like The Narrows: